-So, one cucumber salad and one tomato salad.
-That'll do for the chicken soup.
+John: So, one cucumber salad and one tomato salad.
+That'll do for the time being.
+I think I can manage a bit of fish-jelly as well and then chicken soup.
 That'll be fine. ...
 Waiter, our bill, please.